An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Subquartic graphs:

+\begin{lemma} For a subquartic graph $G$, and $y \in $ \ref{LP}, $ y \leq 1$, let $T$ be a greedy DFS tree chosen with respect to $y$ and let $y(i,j) = y_{ij}$ for all back edges in $B(T)$.
+Then for any $u \in T_{int}$, $u$ has at most one outgoing tree edge whose corresponding tree cut is not satisfied by $y$. \end{lemma}

+\begin{proof} Let $(u,v)$ be a tree edge such that there is no back edge coming into vertex $u$ from the subtree of $T$ rooted at $v$.
+Then observe that since the $y$-value of edge $(u,v)$ is at most 1, the total $y$-value of the edges that cover this tree cut must be at least $1$, since the covering edges plus the edge $(u,v)$ have $y$-value at least 2 (by the constraints in \eqref{LP}).
+Thus, the tree cut corresponding to edge $(u,v)$ must be satisfied by $y$.

+If $u$ has only one outgoing tree edge, then the lemma holds.
+If $u$ is a branch vertex with two outgoing tree edges, there is at most one incoming back edge to vertex $u$.
+Thus, the tree cut corresponding to at least one outgoing tree edge, say $(u,v)$, is satisfied by $y$, since $u$ has no incoming back edge from the subtree rooted at $v$.
+Moreover, if $u$ has three outgoing tree edges, then there is no incoming back edge to vertex $u$ and therefore the tree cuts corresponding to each of the three outgoing tree edges are satisfied by $y$. \end{proof}

-\section{Subquartic graphs: $OPT_{LP}(G) = n$}
+\section{Subquartic graphs: \optLP $= n$}

-We now show that in the special case when $OPT_{LP}(G)=n$ and $G$ is subquartic, there is a circulation with cost zero.
+We now show that in the special case when \optLP $=n$ and $G$ is subquartic, there is a circulation with cost zero.
+Recall the $\{x_{ij}\}$ values from Corollary \ref{cor:x}, and assume that $\sum_{ij \in E} x_{ij} = n$.
 Note that if $|E| = n$, then each edge in $E$ must have $x$-value 1.
-Thus, $G$ is a Hamiltonian cycle.
-If $|E| > n$, then we can show that we can find a greedy DFS tree $T$ for $G$ such that each edge $ij \in E$ with $x$-value $x_{ij} = 1$ (a ``1-edge'') belongs to $T$.
+Thus, $G$ is a Hamilton cycle.
+If $|E| > n$, then we can choose a greedy DFS tree $T$ with respect to $x$ such that each edge $ij \in E$ with $x$-value $x_{ij} = 1$ (a ``$1$-edge'') belongs to $T$.

-\begin{lemma} When $OPT_{LP}(G) = n$ and $|E| > n$, there is a greedy DFS tree $T$ such that all 1-edges are in $T$. \end{lemma}
+\begin{lemma} If \optLP $=n$ and $|E| > n$, then there is a greedy DFS tree chosen with respect to $x$ such that all $1$-edges belong to $E(T)$. \end{lemma}

-\begin{proof} By the assumptions in the lemma, there is some edge $ij \in E$ that has $x$-value $x_{ij} < 1$.
-In this case, both vertices $i$ and $j$ can have at most one adjacent 1-edge.
-Thus, we choose one of these vertices, say $i$, to be the root of the greedy DFS tree.
-If $i$ is adjacent to a 1-edge, then this 1-edge belongs to the resulting tree by the rules defining the construction of a greedy DFS tree.
+\begin{proof} Observe that a vertex with degree at least three can have at most one incident $1$-edge, since the $x$-value at each vertex is exactly 2 when \optLP $=n$ (i.e., $x(\delta(v)) = 2$ for all $v \in V$).
+By the assumptions in the lemma, there is some vertex, say $i$, with degree at least three, which therefore has at most one incident $1$-edge.
+Thus, we choose $i$ to be the root of the greedy DFS tree.
+If $i$ is incident to a $1$-edge, then this $1$-edge belongs to the resulting tree by the rules defining the construction of a greedy DFS tree.

-Suppose that after we are done constructing the greedy DFS tree, there is a back edge $(i,j)$ that has $x$-value 1.
-Then when vertex $j$ was traversed in the depth-first search, it should have taken this edge as a tree edge.
-Otherwise, the edge it did traverse/add to the tree also had an $x$-value of 1, which is a contradiction because a vertex with degree at least three can have at most one adjacent 1-edge, since the $x$-value at each vertex is exactly two, i.e. $x(\delta(i)) = 2$, when $OPT_{LP}(G)=n$.\end{proof}
+Suppose that after we are done constructing the greedy DFS tree, there is a back edge $(u,v)$ that has $x$-value 1.
+Then when vertex $v$ was visited in the depth-first search, it should have traversed this edge as the next tree edge.
+Otherwise, the edge it did traverse/add to the tree also had an $x$-value of 1, which is a contradiction because as an internal vertex with an incoming back edge, vertex $v$ has degree at least three.\end{proof}